ToxiChris/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that Display the content of /etc/passwd and /etc/hosts
+script that Display the last 10 lines of /etc/passwd